QubesOS/qubes-doc/common-tasks/backup-restore.md

 1. In **Qubes VM Manager**, click **System** on the menu bar, then click **Backup VMs** in the drop-down list.
 This brings up the **Qubes Backup VMs** window.

-2. Move the AppVMs which you desire to back up to the right-hand **Selected** column.
-AppVMs in the left-hand **Available** column will not be backed up.
+2. Move the VMs that you want to back up to the right-hand **Selected** column.
+VMs in the left-hand **Available** column will not be backed up.

-   **Note:** An AppVM must be shut down in order to be backed up.
-Currently running AppVMs appear in red.
+   **Note:** A VM must be shut down in order to be backed up.
+Currently running VMs appear in red.

-   Once you have selected all desired AppVMs, click **Next**.
+   Once you have selected all desired VMs, click **Next**.

 3. Select the destination for the backup:

-   If you wish to send your backup to a (currently running) AppVM, select the AppVM in the drop-down box next to **Target AppVM**.
+   If you wish to send your backup to a (currently running) VM, select the VM in the drop-down box next to **Target AppVM**.
-   If you wish to send your backup to a [USB mass storage device](/doc/stick-mounting/), first mount the device in an AppVM, then select the mount point inside that AppVM as the backup destination.
+   If you wish to send your backup to a [USB mass storage device](/doc/stick-mounting/), first mount the device in a VM, then select the mount point inside that VM as the backup destination.

-   You must also specify a directory on the device or in the AppVM, or a command to be executed in the AppVM as a destination for your backup.
-For example, if you wish to send your backup to the `~/backups` folder in the target AppVM, you would simply type `backups` in this field.
+   You must also specify a directory on the device or in the VM, or a command to be executed in the VM as a destination for your backup.
+For example, if you wish to send your backup to the `~/backups` folder in the target VM, you would simply type `backups` in this field.
 This destination directory must already exist.
 If it does not exist, you must create it manually prior to backing up.

-   By specifying the appropriate directory as the destination in an AppVM, it is possible to send the backup directly to, e.g., a USB mass storage device attached to the AppVM.
-Likewise, it is possible to enter any command as a backup target by specifying the command as the destination in the AppVM.
+   By specifying the appropriate directory as the destination in a VM, it is possible to send the backup directly to, e.g., a USB mass storage device attached to the VM.
+Likewise, it is possible to enter any command as a backup target by specifying the command as the destination in the VM.
 This can be used to send your backup directly to, e.g., a remote server using SSH.

    At this point, you must also choose whether to encrypt your backup by checking or unchecking the **Encrypt backup** box.